OpenTTD/OpenSFX/docs/readme.txt

  - "Marec" from "freesound.org"
  - "lorenzosu" from "freesound.org"
  - "patchen" from "freesound.org"
+ - Remko Bijker ("Rubidium" at "wiki.openttd.org")
+ - "roscoetoon" from "freesound.org"
  - "sagetyrtle" from "freesound.org"
  - "saphix" from "freesound.org"
- - Remko Bijker ("Rubidium" at "wiki.openttd.org")
- - "roscoetoon" from "freesound.org"
+ - Tom Haigh ("audible-edge" from "freesound.org")

 Editing/(re)mixing was done by:
  - Janis Lukss ("Pendrokar" at "wiki.openttd.org")
  - "Jklamo" from "wiki.opentd.org"
+ - Remko Bijker ("Rubidium" at "wiki.openttd.org")

 A detailed list of who has worked on what sample is available in the file opensfx.sfo in the source repository.